ingo/ingo.github.io/_recipes/pi_a_colada_trifle.md

 author: Reddit User
 category: Desserts
 description: A delightful tropical dessert with layers of sponge cake, fresh pineapple, coconut cream, and a hint of rum.
-Perfect for those with dietary restrictions as it can be made gluten-free and egg-free.
 favorite: "\u2713"
 image: pi_a_colada_trifle.jpg
 size: Varies